MichalH95/LibraryWebapp_PPRO/readme.md

 A basic web application for a library.
 It can display books in the library and information about them, allows client login and book reservations, loan extensions etc. Sends email notifications about late book returns using Spring's `JavaMailSender`.
 Allows administrator login with the ability to cancel loans, delete books and accounts and other functionalities.

-Second author was my schoolmate Dominik Špinka.
+Second author is my former schoolmate Dominik Špinka.

 Unfortunately, the code is mostly in Czech language.